At the Height of Austria

 |Views From Above |

-The Dachstein Skywalk has been called ‘the most spectacular outlook platform in the Alps' - situated 2,700 metres high and constructed at the edge of a 250 metre high vertical cliff of the Hunerkogel, it has the most outstanding panoramic 360-degree view of the southern wall of the mighty Dachstein mountain and some of the most beautiful summits in the Alps.
-Other viewing stations have also been constructed in the Alps offering similar views - from the Kitzsteinhorn you are eyeball- to-eyeball with the Grossglockner and from the Adlerhorst Rofan you look across to the wild Karwendel and Rofan mountain ranges.
+The Dachstein Skywalk has been called "the most spectacular outlook platform in the Alps".
+Situated at 2,700m and constructed on the edge of a 250m high vertical cliff of the Hunerkogel, it has the most outstanding panoramic 360-degree view of the southern wall of the mighty Dachstein mountain and some of the most beautiful summits in the Alps.
+Other viewing stations have also been constructed in the Alps offering similar views.
+From the Kitzsteinhorn you are eyeball- to-eyeball with the Grossglockner and from the Adlerhorst Rofan you look across to the wild Karwendel and Rofan mountain ranges.

 |Austria's Own App |